-The good news is that plants aren't mean house guests who are really picky.
+The good news is that plants aren't mean, picky house guests who only want to stay in your finest room.
 Have you ever seen weeds growing out of a sidewalk?
 That goes to show you that plants really do want to grow!

 But there are some things that you can do to make sure they can be comfy, healthy, and ready to grow you some really delicious food!
 We're going to try and make it as simple as possible to make this happen.

-To answer that, we need to think about WHAT plants need.
+To answer the WHERE question, we need to think about WHAT plants need.
 That's what's going to tell us where we need to put them.

-Plants are like most people when they're on vacation-- they need SUN, DRINK, and FOOD.
+Plants are like people when they're on vacation-- they want some good SUN, tasty DRINK, and delicious FOOD.

-2. WATER-Your plants should always have damp soil-- not too dry, not too wet.
+WATER-Your plants should always have damp soil-- not too dry, not too wet.
 Think of a delicious moist cake; that’s how damp your soil should be.
 So be sure you plant where you have irrigation or where you’ll remember to water often to keep the soil moist.
 Forgetting to water for a few too many days is the #1 reason we see plants not make it.
-If you're really ambitious (or lucky enough to already have it) a drip irrigation system can take the work out of watering buy automating it for you.
+If you want to make it easier on yourself (or lucky enough to already have it) a drip irrigation system can take the work out of watering buy automating it for you.
 You can click HERE to see some great starter kits and other watering tools.
 HERE is a guide on setting up drip irrigation.